 Enjoy luxurious beachfront accommodation and the added convenience of being able to be picked up by E2’s guides right outside your bungalow.
 The rooms have fabulous outdoor showers, air-conditioning, private verandahs, Wi-Fi, hammocks, and daily room and laundry service.
-The restaurant is spectacular and there are a wide range of complimentary activities available through the resort.
+The restaurant is spectacular and there is a wide range of complimentary activities available through the resort.
 The spa offers a long list of treatments, which will ensure that all guests go home relaxed and rejuvenated.
 Rates are custom and contingent upon the season.
 Please call the Yellow Dog office for more information on 888-777-5060.

 Pacific Resort Aitutaki

 For a truly bespoke holiday retreat, we suggest the Pacific Resort in Aitutaki, located on the sunset side of the island (not on the lagoon).
 It is also the only resort on the island that allows children.
 The resort offers 27 luxuriously-appointed, air-conditioned rooms on the beach as well as a pool and two world-class restaurants.
-Expect a very intimate experience with unrivalled service, dozens of fun activities (ukulele lessons and flower garland making included), and a spa to end all arguments.
-Rates custom and contingent upon the season.
+Expect a very intimate experience with unrivaled service, dozens of fun activities (ukulele lessons and flower garland making included), and a spa to end all arguments.
+Rates are custom and contingent upon the season.
 Please call the Yellow Dog office for more information on 888-777-5060.

 Food and Beverages

 The Cook Islands grows a wide variety of exotic fruits and vegetables, with coconut being the main feature of most local dishes.
 Visitors to Aitutaki enjoy South Pacific cuisine at its finest, including fresh local delicacies like Ika (raw fish marinated with lemon/line and coconut cream), Rukau (taro leaves cooked with coconut sauce and onion), and Puaka (suckling pig).
 In general, there is a big emphasis on fresh ingredients and a lot of these come from the closest resource: the sea.
-Your resort can arrange for a lunch to be prepared for you, though you can also buy your own lunch at a local grocery store.
+Your resort can arrange for lunch to be prepared for you, though you can also buy your own lunch at a local grocery store.

 Typical Length of Stay

-For the non-angling guest, this destination is comparable to a trip to any of the more famous (and crowded) South Pacific resort islands, such as Tahiti, Bora Bora, Fiji or Hawaii.
+For the non-angling guest, this destination is comparable to a trip to any of the more famous (and crowded) South Pacific resort islands, such as Tahiti, Bora Bora, Fiji, or Hawaii.
 The beaches of Aitutaki are exceptionally beautiful, the water is unbelievably blue, and the weather is nice almost every day of the year.
 Relaxing on the beach may be the primary objective of most non-angling guests, but activities abound on the island.
 Snorkeling and scuba diving are two very popular activities, given the many local reefs that teem with life and colorful corals.
 Boat cruises are available through the lagoon and are quite popular among tourists to Aitutaki; many cruises stop at One Foot Island, where everyone can get a stamp on their passport.
-Kayaking and paddle boarding are also available, and kite surfing can be organized if the conditions are right.
+Kayaking and paddleboarding are also available, and kite surfing can be organized if the conditions are right.
 Most resorts offer at least one “Island Night” each week, in which traditional Polynesian dishes are served and local dance troupes perform different ritual dances—these are very fun and popular.
 Hermit crab races are also a fun activity offered by several resorts.
-The local Aitutaki market opens from Mondays to Fridays (6:30am-2pm) and opens on Saturdays (6:30am-12pm).
-You can find anything from sarongs to souvenirs, hats to bags and the freshest produce around.
+The local Aitutaki market opens from Mondays to Fridays (6:30 am-2 pm) and opens on Saturdays (6:30 am-12 pm).
+You can find anything from sarongs to souvenirs, hats to bags, and the freshest produce around.
 Scooters are available for hire and are a fun way to get around the island.

 How To get there